anton-smirnov-robert/weaver/content/note/La nouvelle main invisible guidant les sciences naturelles.md

 The OECD preconized to centralize the coordination of science at the governement level.
 In three years, the majority of countries of the OECD would have the equivalent of the science minister (France was the only country to already had one).
 The agenda of research should now be discussed with the long term national economic objectives and societal needssome fields should be prioritized.
 The discussion is no longer carried out only by scientists and research councils.
 Every member of the linear chain of innovation is invited to play a role in the decision process, be it industrials or civil society representatives.
 Following the USA — which, on the other hand, is the exception that never centralized the coordination of science at the governement level —, members of the OECD increasingly introduced project-based competitive fundings to create incentives and concentrate resources on specific research area.
 Accordingly, quantitative indicators must be developed to assess to quality of science and refine policies: this is the birth of the Frascati manual, still in used nowadays.

-## Frankenstein's invisible hand pushing scientists towards green, sustainable economic growth because it is what citizen want
+## Frankenstein's invisible hand pushing scientists towards green, sustainable economic growth

 What happen if a purely liberal model of science — building on the invisible hand picture "that guides scientists towards an unknown direction" — is hijacked by centralizing science coordination and planning towards a precise goal?
 This question is interesting, but a better one is: what happens if this pardoxal situation is now given to neoliberals?
 Should they follow the ideas of their founding fathers or is the ability to push science towards a direction too tempting?

-Some aspects are retained or slightly modified:

-- Using the historical argument that the market cannot invest optimally, money should come from the state.
-- International competitivity is an other goal of science that adds to economic growth and answering societal needs.
+Some aspects are retained or slightly modified.
+For instance, using the historical argument that the market cannot invest optimally, money should come from the state.
+Also, international competitivity is an other goal of science that adds to economic growth and answering societal needs.

 Some aspects are transformed: